 |Cardholder Terms and Conditions|

-The UOB PRVI Miles is issued across all three card networks- American Express, Mastercard, and Visa.
-Earn rates and product features are generally the same, but there are a handful of differences worth highlighting.
-I’ll draw attention to these in the review wherever relevant.
+The UOB PRVI Miles is issued across all three card networks: American Express, Mastercard, and Visa.
+Earn rates are the same for all, though the American Express version has two unique features:

 How much must I earn to qualify for a UOB PRVI Miles Card?

-Until fairly recently, the UOB PRVI Miles Card required an annual income of up to S$80,000.
+Once upon a time, the UOB PRVI Miles Card required an annual income of S$80,000.
 However, the requirement was gradually lowered, and today the card has been repositioned at the S$30,000 entry-level segment.

 If you don’t meet the income requirement, you can place a S$10,000 fixed deposit with UOB and get a secured version of the card.
 Visit any UOB branch for further information.